gkrajewski/CDI-online/README.md

 * Changed: sidebar URL errors texts (issue #209)
 * Added: instructions for cat forms
 * Added: instr, longText and warning message for adaptive tests.
 Intro placed as LongText
+* Added: more logs to adaptive version + main observer function in adaptive set once=True

 ### v1.3
 * Fixed: app is not crashing when double clicking on buttons (issue #55)